 John Bishop has been affiliated with the CSM since its inception and has served on the Board of Directors since (YEAR).
 An Ocean Beach native, he grew up roaming Sunset Cliffs and fishing and diving in Mission Bay.
 John began surfing and working on fishing boats in the late 1950s and has been an avid waterman ever since.
 Professionally, he’s worked in the health and natural foods industry and general contracting, where since the 1970s he has been founder and owner of The Bishop Company.
 He helped build surf shops and manufacturing plants for Gordon & Smith and Joe Roper, and designed the beach-themed lobby of the former “W” Hotel in downtown San Diego.
 An avid surfboard connoisseur, he has an extensive personal board collection and is a noted broker and surf historian.

-A retired professional surfer (longboard) Shea serves as Sergeant-at-arms for the Swami’s Surfing Association.
-Along with three Rob Machado Festival wins under his belt, he also is a three-time CSF champion, and a two-time NSSA College Nationals finalist.
+A retired professional longboard surfer Shea serves as President for the Swami’s Surfing Association.
+Along with three Rob Machado Festival wins under his belt, he is a three-time CSF champion, a two-time NSSA College Nationals finalist and the 2019 United States Senior Men's Longboard Champion.
 Shea has successfully coached two ISA champion longboarders and four California State champion high school competitors and is now Torrey Pines High School Surf Club coach.
 Born and raised in Cardiff, California, he attended MiraCosta College studying Art History of Oceana and Small Business Management.
 He has a human resources background and currently works as an advisor/auditor in the hospitality industry.
 His focus is on bringing the younger surfing generation to the museum as well with promoting and organizing special events.

 Daryl Dick grew up on the east coast and spent a lot of time body surfing the coasts of Virginia and North Carolina.
 He started board surfing after moving to California in 1982.
 In 1991, he began volunteering with the California Surf Museum and joined the Board of Directors later that year.
 Daryl served as the President of the institution for 14 years and helped oversee bringing CSM to its current location.
 His professional career was in the nuclear power industry where he monitored and managed environmental releases – important, since the San Onofre Nuclear Power Station overlooks one of California’s most famous surfing beaches.